How do I find other sources that have cited a particular article or book?

-The most authoritative resource for citation tracing is Web of Science, a multidisciplinary database covering the journal literature of not just the sciences, but the social sciences and some arts & humanities literature as well.
+The most authoritative resource for citation tracing is Web of Science, a multidisciplinary database covering the journal literature of the sciences (comprehensive), social sciences (extensive), and arts and humanities (selective).
 Its cited references index systematically tracks the references cited in a specific set of journals that meet its criteria for inclusion.

 Many other databases also offer various forms of "cited by" search or browse options.
 The accuracy and completeness of these searches vary.
 See, for example:

-- ScienceDirect (once on an article record, click on "citing articles")
+ScienceDirect (from an article record, click on "citing articles")

 As the number of full-text scholarly resources increases, it is often possible to approximate a cited reference search with an exact phrase search, since the "works cited" portion of a scholarly work is usually searchable in full-text resources.
-(I.e., if the reference you'd like to trace has been cited in a consistent way, you can do a phrase search for it, and your results will include most of the articles or books that cite the reference.)
+That is, if the reference you'd like to trace has been cited in a consistent way, you can do a phrase search for it, and your results will include most of the articles or books that cite the reference.
+You may need to do multiple searches in order to account for variations in how a work has been cited.
 For literature in the humanities, exact phrase searching is an important tool, as many cited reference indexes have less complete coverage for humanities material.